Our roots

 Natural materials

 We select high-quality natural materials for our products.
 Most are woven in France and Italy.
 Linen and hemp are strongly represented in our collections.
-These are ecological fibers whose irregularities are magnified by natural dyes.
+These are ecological fibers whose irregularities are enhanced by natural dyes.

 Manufacturing